 Easter is coming soon.
-Add this easy lucky chicken sewing pattern into your Easter crafts to-do list.
-Instead of giving live chicks in the Easter basket, which kids might not able to handle them well1, why not sew some lucky chicken instead.
-So, get the chicken sewing pattern and sew up a storm now.
+Add this easy lucky chicken sewing pattern to your Easter crafts to-do list.
+Instead of giving live chicks in the Easter basket, which kids might not be able to handle well1, why not sew some lucky chickens instead.
+So, get the triangle chicken sewing pattern and sew up a storm now.

 Lucky Chicken Sewing Pattern

 scroll ⬇️ to get the free printable chicken pattern pattern & tutorial

-The lucky Chicken pattern is an easy and quick to sew project and it is perfect to sew as an ornament, pincushion, bean bag, potpourri sachet, and paperweight.
+The sew Lucky Chicken pattern is an easy and quick to sew project and it is perfect to sew as an ornament, pincushion, bean bag, potpourri sachet, and paperweight.
 Besides, you may enlarge the sewing pattern and sew it into a chicken doll or doorstopper (by filling it with sand).

 Depending on your sewing skill, generally, it takes about 15 to 30 minutes to sew a Lucky Chicken Pattern.
 The size is about 3″ x 3″.
 Again, you may resize the downloadable free pattern to make it into other sizes by printing it on a different scale setting.

-Whenever you wish to challenge yourself for a higher level of difficulties, how about try to sew a chicken coin purse by adapting the triangle coin purse pattern & tutorial.
+Whenever you wish to challenge yourself with a higher level of difficulty in sewing, how about trying to sew a triangle chicken coin purse by adapting the triangle coin purse pattern & tutorial.

 Me and my lucky chickens on the 9th day of Chinese New Year.
 The lucky chicken is guarding the upright-egg (egg balancing) which I did on the official day of Rooster year, it is still standing there on its own.
 It is a blessed Chinese New Year and I hope to share the blessing out to all of you who are reading this.